This topic describes how to create a subscription dedicated host in the Elastic Compute Service (ECS) console.

 You can separate dedicated hosts into different resource groups and configure different access permissions for these dedicated hosts.
 For more information, see Resource groups.

 - In the DDH Settings section, set the following parameters.

 Parameter Description Allow Automatic Deployment

 - If you select Allow Automatic Deployment, ECS instances are automatically deployed on available dedicated hosts.
-For more information, see Automatic deployment.
+For more information, see the Automatic deployment section in Features.

 - If you do not select Allow Automatic Deployment, you must specify a dedicated host when you create an ECS instance.

 By default, the Allow Automatic Deployment option is selected.